Santiago Vidaurri: Political career

 Vidaurri is best known as the strongman of northeast Mexico during the 1850s and 1860s who defended that territory against outside intervention.
 The first notice of him appears when he cut off a soldier's hand in 1832, with unknown adverse consequences to him, but he went on to become a clerk for the police of Nuevo León and then, in 1837, an assistant to the governor of the state, Joaquín García, and then Manuel María de Llano.
 Vidaurri then became his secretary and was chosen by General Arista to spy on the Texan Santa Fe Expedition, sponsored by Texas President Mirabeau B. Lamar.
 The purpose was to divert the Santa Fe Trail into Texas and establish control over New Mexico.
 In the 1840s and early 1850s, Vidaurri worked with Mexican conservatives, but broke with them and joined the liberal revolt against Antonio López de Santa Anna.
 Santa Anna attempted to strengthen central government rule over Mexican states, which had held considerable autonomy.
-Vidaurri promulgated a plan called "Restaurador de la Libertad" (restorer of liberty), captured the main city of Nuevo León, Monterrery, in May 1855, and became both military commander in the state.
+Vidaurri promulgated a plan called "Restaurador de la Libertad" (restorer of liberty), captured the main city of Nuevo León, Monterrey, in May 1855, and became both military commander in the state.

 In the southern state of Guerrero, strongman Juan Álvarez organized resistance to Santa Anna and a political plan to oust him.
 The Plan of Ayutla resulted in uprisings in southern Mexico and were then joined by many in northern Mexico.
 The revolution of Ayutla then gained the necessary speed it needed when it was joined by Santos Degollado and Manuel Doblado.
 Vidaurri supported the Revolution of Ayutla and had already seized the opportunity to create his own area of political control in northern Mexico.
 The northern supporters of the Revolution of Ayutla were important to its success; without such support it might well have been a southern regional rebellion penned in and suffering a war of attrition.
 In this period Vidaurri's reputation as a liberal was solidified.
 "Vidaurri had become one of the champions of Mexican liberalism during the first years of his cacicazgo [political area of control] over the northeast, especially its most radical faction, the puros.